Reporter Paul Bliss no longer with CTV following sexual-misconduct allegations

 The veteran reporter, who worked at CTV's bureau at the Ontario legislature, was suspended in late January hours after the publication of a blog post containing allegations by Bridget Brown, who describes herself as a Calgary-based entrepreneur and former CTV employee.

-Henderson, Bell Media's vice president of communications, said at the time that Bliss had been suspended pending an investigation in light of the allegations.
+Brown did not name Bliss in her post, but Henderson, Bell Media's vice president of communications, said at the time that Bliss had been suspended pending an investigation in light of the allegations.

+In a statement, Brown said she empathized with any family "who experiences job loss" but said people are responsible for their bad behaviour, which can have repercussions years later.

+Brown also she had no idea what had become of the Bell Media investigation until reporters began calling her Tuesday, and said she had reasons for not naming Bliss in her original blog post.

+"I wanted the focus to be on the fact that #MeToo experiences are happening in Canada," Brown said.
+"I was not prepared for CTV public relations to publicly name my harasser before even commencing its investigation and name me as the instigating source for the investigation."

-In the blog post titled "MeToo in Canadian Broadcasting," Brown detailed an alleged sexual incident involving an unnamed CTV reporter in the spring of 2006.
+In her original post titled "MeToo in Canadian Broadcasting," Brown detailed an alleged sexual incident involving an unnamed CTV reporter in the spring of 2006.
 She said she had reached out to the reporter she had met at a party a few weeks earlier to ask if he wanted to get coffee with her.

 The reporter "suggested instead I come to his office after his shift," Brown wrote, which she did.